Ellednera/MapSearching/README.md

 w & h are the width and height of the screen

 #### public void paint(Graphics g)
-Overriden.
-Currently, it can draw the stations and the connecting lines as well as the name of the stations.
+Overriden to can draw the stations and the connecting lines as well as the name of the stations.

 ### 5. TestScript.java
 This is the general script for testing the other classes.
 This program includes several testing features so that the user/programmer doesn't need to manually write codes to perform tests.